openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

       that one of the reasons he selected Alan is that he has a lot of expertise in setting up foundations.
 Alan helped to form the Open Source Development Labs (OSDL) and the Linux Foundation, as well as several other open source projects and organisations.
-We, along with Markus, believe that Alan™s experience and expertise will be an asset of immense value to the Board, and we welcome that as we, and Novell, partner together in forging ahead on an exciting and promising future for the openSUSE Project.
+We, along with Markus, believe that Alanâ€™s experience and expertise will be an asset of immense value to the Board, and we welcome that as we, and Novell, partner together in forging ahead on an exciting and promising future for the openSUSE Project.
 >
 > Alan has already been working with us on the foundation work, but most of you probably
-      don™t know him, so we asked Alan to introduce himself:
+      donâ€™t know him, so we asked Alan to introduce himself:
 >
 > Having the opportunity to work closely with the openSUSE community is an exciting
       endeavour.
 My work assignments over the past few years have enabled me to work directly with